Psychology 001 - General Psychology » Spring 2021 » Exam 2

 By the age of 12, Mozart had already composed several musical pieces.
 According to Gardner, Mozart demonstrated a high level of _______________ intelligence.

-B. musical
+B. interpersonal

 C. linguistic